MighTy-Weaver/Inefficient-AC-detection/README.md

 ## 6. Citing this work **TO BE UPDATED**

-Please use the Bibtex below for citation of this work
+Please use the Bibtex below for citation of this work:

 ```
-Bibtex TO BE UPDATED
+BIBTEX TO BE UPDATED
 ```